Constructing Producer Price Indexes and Import and Export Price Indexes

 This seminar is designed for economists, statisticians,

-researchers, analysts, and managers working with producer price indexes or import and export price indexes in national
+researchers, analysts, and other professionals working with producer price indexes or import and export price indexes in national

 statistical programs.
 Participants